najathi/rn-maps-directions/README.md

 ````

 #### Start Application
-Once this is done, you can use `expo start` to run the project
+you can use `expo start` to run the project